jc-k91/rvgg/README.md

 # retro_video_game_gallery
 Retro Video Game Gallery (RVGG)

-In its most basic form, RVGM will allow a user to access information on a limited scope of retro video games.
+In its most basic form, RVGG will allow a user to access information on a limited scope of retro video games.

 // BASIC FUNCTIONALITY //
-    RVGM is a gallery of retro video games where users can pull up data about the displayed games.
+    RVGG is a gallery of retro video games where users can pull up data about the displayed games.

 // // Click UI // //
     Clickable card layout with title cards that include a picture of the game cover or the like, along with title.
 User will click on a card to flip and zoom into details.